awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-wind-farm.md

 1. \(Optional\) If you added other users to the project as owners or viewers, you can sign in to the portal as these users\.
 This lets you explore the portal as a user with fewer permissions than a portal administrator\.
 **Important**
-You're charged for each AWS SSO user that signs in to a portal, so you incur charges if you sign in as additional users\.
+You're charged for each user that signs in to a portal\.
 For more information, see [AWS IoT SiteWise Pricing](https://aws.amazon.com/iot-sitewise/pricing/)\.

    To explore the portal as other users, do the following: